Image relevance check

 Texture check

-Pause before adding more heat or liquid.
-Use this cue from the method first: Salt the water until it tastes like the sea — about 2 tablespoons per quart.
+Check this step before adding heat or liquid: Salt the water until it tastes like the sea — about 2 tablespoons per quart.

 Timing check